cds-snc/digital-canada-ca/content/en/work-with-us/positions/content-designers.md

 layout: job-posting
 type: section
 title: Content Designers
-description: >-
-  Content designers turn difficult concepts into easy to understand content.
+description: Content designers turn difficult concepts into easy to understand content.
-  They shape and craft all content present in a product or service.
 archived: false
 translationKey: content-designers
 ---
 The Canadian Digital Service (CDS) works with federal departments to make the services people depend on simple and easy-to-use.
 We’re a small but mighty team that is rethinking service design and delivery, engaging users every step of the way.
-By working in the open, and connecting partners with tools, talent, and training grounded in best practices, we’re building capacity across the government for better service delivery.
+By working in the open and connecting partners with tools, talent, and training grounded in best practices, we’re building capacity across the government for better service delivery.
 And we need you.

 Content designers turn difficult concepts into easy to understand content.
 They shape and craft all content present in a product or service.